praxis/praxis-site/docs/reference/design/response-definitions.md

 Use the `media_type` method to set expectations for the media type of a response.
 The `media_type` method can accept:

-* a string indicating the full Internet media type identifier
+* a string indicating the full internet media type identifier
 * a complete Praxis MediaType class

 For example: